 Description

-PLAN: rectangular in plan, of four bays with an additional toilet block with a flat/catslide roof at the western end and another catslide roof to the projecting western bay of the north elevation.
+The Station Building at Berwick Station is a 19th-century structure made of stuccoed brick with slate roofs.
+It has a rectangular plan consisting of four bays, along with an additional toilet block featuring a flat or catslide roof at the western end, and another catslide roof on the projecting western bay of the north elevation.

-EXTERIOR: the station building is a single-storey building with a hipped roof and two chimney stacks.
-Windows are paired timber casements with glazing bars set in square openings with low stone sills.
-The ticket hall is entered via opposing entrances with glazed double doors set in simple square openings.
-The overhanging eaves have narrow bargeboards.
+This single-storey building has a hipped roof and two chimney stacks.
+The windows are paired timber casements with glazing bars, set in square openings with low stone sills.
+The ticket hall is accessed through opposing entrances that have glazed double doors in simple square openings.
+The overhanging eaves are adorned with narrow bargeboards.

-INTERIOR: the ticket hall/waiting room interior has matchboard dado panelling and a fireplace with a fluted surround at the west end.
-The ticket window at the opposite end has a timber counter.
+Inside, the ticket hall and waiting room feature matchboard dado panelling and a fireplace with a fluted surround at the west end.
+At the opposite end, the ticket window includes a timber counter.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.